PrateekSrivastava1/ObjectVisualizer/README.md

 I am great fan of Data Visualization, I always wanted to see how any other object observe things with respect to there height.
-Like An Elephant Vision, just imagine how we apper in there eyes.
+Like An Elephant Vision, just imagine how we appears in there eyes.

 ### About
 This is an **Object** **Visualizer** and it shows you images which a object